ewired/gjs-guide/docs/guides/gtk/3/04-running-gtk.md

 ...
 ```

-Now we have to *initialize* GTK+.
-If GTK+ is not initialized your application will not run.
+Now we have to *initialize* GTK.
+If GTK is not initialized your application will not run.

 *Imagine trying to adjust the radio before you have started the car.*